Wednesday, December 31, 2008

 Kinda nice watching the ebb and flow of passers-by.
 Nice food maybe 20% pricier than the average budget bungalow and a good number of outside diners when I had some tucker around mid-day, a few of them island-dwelling expats with the usual bunch of interesting stories and info.

-Yamalia’s rooms, only 6 of them, are in a modern motel-like block set back about 100m from the road in a really nice tropical garden setting.
+Yamalia’s rooms are in a modern motel-like block set back about 100m from the road in a really nice tropical garden setting.
 Very nicely appointed - looked every bit as good (and newer) than the pricier accomm she organised for me.
 An alternative track to the beach leads thru the jungle to the southern completely deserted end of Loh Paret - 10 minutes.

 To La Ma Beach

 To La Ma is a 4km long strip of sand in the north-east of the island.
-Thiw Son Resort is about 17km from the southern Loh Jak pier - but only 3km from the north-east Chonglad Pier where frequent boats go across to the Manok pier on Ko Yao Noi.
-There is another northern Yao Yai pier, Klong Hia about 1km out of frame to the right - longtail ferries from Bang Rong on the central north coast of Phuket.
-There are small villages just inland from both northern Yao Yai piers.
+Thiwson Resort is about 17km from the southern Loh Jak pier - but only 3km from the north-east Chonglad Pier where frequent boats go across to the Manok pier on Ko Yao Noi.
+There is another northern Yao Yai pier, Klong Hia about 1km out of frame to the right - longtail ferries and speedbaots from Bang Rong on the central north coast of Phuket land there plus Green Planets speedboat from Krabi's Ao Nang enroute to Bang Rong.
+There are villages just inland from both northern Yao Yai piers, Ban Chonlad being considerably larger but not particularly big.

 The shaded restaurant and the sitting cabanas are to the right.
 The other beachfront buildings are new upmarket accommodation under construction in Nov 08 - the far left one a huge family thing with a big central living area and 2 double bedrooms with bathrooms each side.
 Huge verandas.